 The underwater museum is an enlightening experience which applies unique action-based learning to teach guests about the wonder of the Great Barrier Reef and the cultural story of the indigenous connection to land and sea.

 For superyachts, this is a remarkable activity to include in a luxury charter itinerary.
 The nearby Orpheus Island Resort can be a base for superyachts to explore the surrounding reefs, and exclusive tours can be booked for this exhilarating underwater exhibition.
-Many of the jewels of the Ocean Alliance charter fleet operate in the area, including M/Y Beluga, M/Y Settlement and M/Y De Lisle III , all ready and waiting to deliver unforgettable entertainment on the water.
+Many of the jewels of the Ocean Alliance charter fleet operate in the area, including M/Y Beluga, M/Y Rascal and M/Y De Lisle III , all ready and waiting to deliver unforgettable entertainment on the water.

 To curate your own bespoke charter itinerary and explore the possibilities of superyacht escapes in the Great Barrier Reef, contact one of the trusted Ocean Alliance team.